mokomokoo/COMP9900-student-tutor-system-for-UNSW/README.md

+# COMP9900 group project

+## X-o-Bot: A Generic Dialog Framework for Conversational Agents

+This project focuses on the creation of a generic and modular architecture for conversational agents which is based on three core components:

+1. A knowledge extraction/building module (which includes search, ingestion and knowledge representation)
+2. A dialog builder (which can leverage on existing APIs and theories about interaction)

+This project is

+* A student-tutor support system (extracting all content from a specific course and answering key questions)

 ## Environment settings

 ### 1. change directory to the root directory of the project

 ### 2. recommend to use virtual environment for this chatbot